PaulBratslavsky/epic-next-strapi-5-update/blog-update/03-epic-next.md

 Just as a reminder, our logo has two items.
 A **logo** and **button** , so let's first create our `Logo` component.

-Navigate to `src/app/components/custom`, create a file called `Logo.tsx,` and add the following code.
+Navigate to `src/app/components/custom`, create a file called `logo.tsx,` and add the following code.

 ```jsx
 import Link from "next/link";